 Dear Pastors and church workers

 I wrote an article a while back that was published in the Daystar Journal.
-I appreciate them publishing it, especially since my views are probably at odds with some views of many of their editors and readers.
-But I don't think many read it.
-If you wish to read it, it is at Daystar Journal.
+I appreciate them publishing it.
+However, they have since published an article supportive of abortion and, since I do not want to link to a group that supports abortion, if you wish to read it, you may download it as a PDF file HERE.
 Mostly, however, I am contacting you directly, in order to ask one thing from you.